hexops/machengine.org/content/engine/math/coordinate-system.md

 ### Rasterization

-Multiple vertices in normalized device coordinates make up primitive shapes (like triangles), which the GPU performs [rasterization](https://www.w3.org/TR/webgpu/#rasterization) on, rendering to fragments in the framebuffer, depth buffer, etc. This involves many other aspects we won't go into here: multisampling, depth testing, front/back-face culling, stenciling, scissor operations, and more!
+Multiple vertices in normalized device coordinates make up primitive shapes (like triangles), which the GPU performs [rasterization](https://www.w3.org/TR/webgpu/#rasterization) on, rendering to texels in the framebuffer, depth buffer, etc. This involves many other aspects we won't go into here: multisampling, depth testing, front/back-face culling, stenciling, scissor operations, and more!
 It also involves running your _fragment shader_ for each fragment that would end up in the framebuffer and, ultimately, as a pixel on the screen.

 What we will explain here is how normalized device coordinates end up mapping to framebuffer space, though!